 Keto Skillet Cookie

-Jump to Recipe
+Jump to Recipe ▼

 This post may contain affiliate links.
 See my disclosure policy.

-keto skillet cookie
+keto skillet cookie.

-This low-carb skillet cookie is proof keto desserts CAN taste just as good as the real deal.
+My low-carb skillet cookie is proof that keto desserts can taste just as good as the real deal.
+From the crispy exterior to the gooey center of half-melted chocolate, no one would guess it’s low carb.

 almond flour skillet cookie

-Ingredients needed
+Key Ingredients

 Step 2- Make the cookie dough.
 In a large bowl, add all the ingredients except the chocolate.
 Whisk by hand or with a hand mixer until combined.
 Then, fold in the chopped chocolate and optional dark chocolate chips.